jm-dominguez/PetStoreTestSuite/README.md

     - Querying an order with an invalid id.
     - Creating an order with an invalid id.

-- Finally, I identified more complex business logic scenarios, that depended on more services and created the corresponding test cases, for example:
+- Fourthly, I identified more complex business logic scenarios, that depended on more services and created the corresponding test cases, for example:
     - Creating a purchase order for a pet that does not exists.
     - Modifying pet status and checking that the inventory is updated.
     - Adding new pet status and checking that the inventory is updated.
     - Creating a purchase order for a pet that is already sold.

 - After identifying the test cases, I wrote them with their respective pre-conditions, steps and expected results in an Excel file.
 It can be found under the /docs directory of this repository.
 In the same document I also gave a priority to the test cases, giving the highest priority to the cases that directly tested business logic for orders, as this is the main function an the one that is more mission critical.
 Then, I gave a second priority to the cases that tested inventory business logic as this is the secondary function of the module.
 Finally, I gave a third priority to the test cases that tested input (negative tests).

+- Finally, after I started writing the test cases, I separated the different test cases in two groups: Logic testing and Negative testing.
+Then, inside each group I separated each test case depending on the service (order/inventory).
+Each service is named as in the Excel file.